wuwoot9863/Extra_Project_Euler/README.md

 # Project_Euler
-Solutions to problems using different languages (hopefully) Languages used: C++, Java, Python, Ruby, Javacript
+Solutions to CS questions with multiple languages: C++ at this time.